nashville-software-school/server-side-python-curriculum/book-1-kennels/README.md

 ## 🏕 Pioneer Chapters

 Pioneer chapters are optional let you develop Deep Learning on the concepts that you practiced in this book.
+Be prepared to quickly reach the limit of your capabilities, and stretch your Web researching skills, and asking good questions.

 | # | 🐕 🐩 <br/> Python Kennels | 💎 💍  <br/> Kneel Diamonds |
 |--|--|--|